open-telemetry/opentelemetry-specification/specification/context.md

 The API MUST accept the following parameter:

 - The key name.
 The key name exists for debugging purposes and does not uniquely identify the key.
-Multiple calls to `CreateKey` with the same name are not expected to return the same value.
+Multiple calls to `CreateKey` with the same name SHOULD NOT return the same value unless language constraints dictate otherwise.
 Different languages may impose different restrictions on the expected types, so this parameter remains an implementation detail.

 The API MUST return an opaque object representing the newly created key.